 In Mark 7:29, Jesus used the term quite literally: And He said to her, For this saying go, the demon has gone out of your daughter.

-Satan, too, is a demon, and he is mentioned numerous times in both testaments, as will be seen below.
+Satan, too, is a demon, and he is mentioned numerous times in both testaments.

 Angels were created by God before He created the heavens and the earth; but one-third of them became demons when they rebelled against God.
 Their rebellion will be addressed below.